llyas36/xo/README.md

 ```

 ## Status
 XO is not production-ready.
 Expect breaking changes, missing features, and rough edges.
-But also expect rapid iteration and a welcoming space for contributors.
+But welcoming space for contributors.

 ## Contributing
 I'm eager for your help!
 Whether it’s fixing bugs, adding features, improving docs, or just sharing ideas—XO thrives on community input.